open-edge-insights/eii-core/docker_setup/README.md

             ```sh
             sudo ./compose_startup.sh | tee compose_startup.txt
             ```
-            Verify all ETA containers coming up and working by following the `Post Installation Verification` steps.
+            Verify all IEI containers coming up and working by following the `Post Installation Verification` steps.

-        4. This is an `optional` step where in ETA user wants to build and run ETA images as a redistributable .tar image.
+        4. This is an `optional` step where in IEI user wants to build and run IEI images as a redistributable .tar image.
 This is very helpful when one wants to deploy docker images directly instead of building in every system.
-This step doesn't need a provisioning step to be executed because internally it provisions the system first then setup the ETA.
+This step doesn't need a provisioning step to be executed because internally it provisions the system first then setup the IEI.

-            Creating The ETA tar Ball (Make sure, the user present in ...docker_setup/deploy/ directory)
+            Creating The IEI tar Ball (Make sure, the user present in ...docker_setup/deploy/ directory)
             ```sh
             sudo ./setup_iei.py -c | tee create_iei_targz.txt
             ```
             > **Note**:
             > 1. This step will create an file named iei.tar.gz in deploy  directory.
 Now user need to copy this tar ball to the destination node's preferable directory.
-Following which user need to execute the below mentioned command for deploying ETA in the target machine.
+Following which user need to execute the below mentioned command for deploying IEI in the target machine.

-            Installing the ETA tar Ball ( make sure an untampered iei.tar.gz file present in the current working directory)
+            Installing the IEI tar Ball ( make sure an untampered iei.tar.gz file present in the current working directory)

             ```sh
             tar xzf iei.tar.gz